Artificial Intelligence Job Loss is a Comparatively Minor Concern

 Cultural Perspectives on Virtue and “The Good”: What struck me early in our discussion was Yi’s grounding in Chinese philosophical traditions—especially Confucianism—and how those traditions shape his conception of AGI’s role in the future.

-His invocation of a “grand moral teacher” reminded me Confucius’s own reverence for the semi-mythical Yellow Emperor.
+His invocation of a “grand moral teacher” reminded me of Confucius’s own reverence for the semi-mythical Yellow Emperor.
 It made me reflect on how much of my own moral framing is a product of Western thought and cultural inheritance.
 How much of my own thinking is downstream from Christianity, the Greeks, and the cultural heritage of early America?

 I won’t lie, hearing words like “ancestors” when discussing AGI futures feels wholly irrelevant to me – but that’s merely because of my upbringing and culture.
-It might be safe to say that most of the world does consider the treatment of ancestors as morally relevant for human and posthuman intelligences – but its a topic I might never touch on if my interviewees are entirely from the US or Europe.
+It might be safe to say that most of the world does consider the treatment of ancestors as morally relevant for human and posthuman intelligences – but it’s a topic I might never touch on if my interviewees are entirely from the US or Europe.

 Wariness of AGI Optimism: Toward the back half of the conversation, I noticed a quiet but persistent optimism in Yi’s vision for AGI.
 He seems to believe AGI could act as a kind of caretaker or moral guide for humanity—a notion I find difficult to accept.